Wisconsin Prep Football Poll

 |–

-Others receiving votes: Mount Horeb/Barneveld 5.
-Kaukauna 5.
-Neenah 3.
-La Crosse Central 2.
-River Falls 2.
-Marquette University 1.
+Others receiving votes: Neenah 11.
+Mount Horeb/Barneveld 8.
+Appleton North 8.
+Hartland Arrowhead 6.
+Verona 4.
+La Crosse Central 3.

 |Medium Division